 Our range of fabric glute resistance bands are non-slip and soft on your skin.
 With a variety of levels and models, you can take a look at the list below to get the best glute bands to grow your booty.

 Level 1 Glute Band - for beginners and glute activation exercises.
 Also suitable for those in recovery or for use with rehabilitation exercise

-Level 2 Glute Band - Medium Size.
-Our best selling glute band is 13" in length and is suitable for those already training or at intermediate level.
+Level 2 Glute Band - Our best selling glute band is 13" in length and is suitable for those already training or at intermediate level.
 Promotes growth when used with squats, deadlifts and abduction exercises.

 Level 3 Glute Band - X-Treme.
 The toughest glute band on the market, for serious glute gains.
 13" in length and 10-20kgs of resistance it builds serious mass when accompanying compound/bodyweight exercises such as the hip thrust or glute bridge.

 Glute band packs - The Athlete Pack contains all three levels of our bands and is a popular choice for intermediate users.
 The Perfect Peach Pack contains a Level 1 & a Level 2 band, this is the best choice for those newer to glute training.

 How to add size using bands and bodyweight